ybxiang05/chinatown_stories_11ty/content/interviews/alain-chow.md

 **A:** Chinatown Cares is an initiative started by Chinatown Today, Yarrow Intergenerational Society for Justice, and the hua foundation.
 In the first couple of days after lock down, the folks at hua foundation reached out to me about helping out the seniors in the community.
 I jumped on board because food security is important to me.
 I volunteer for the Greater Vancouver Food Bank, and Bao Bei supports the Chinatown Seniors Community Kitchen.
 Logistically there was a bunch of food at the restaurants that needed to be repurposed.
 The program ended up being a way of getting culturally appropriate groceries out to the seniors, plus some cooked food for those that wanted it.
 With my contacts with local suppliers, we could order the products from the grocery stores in Chinatown, I could cook in the kitchen, and we could use the floor space to package and distribute groceries.
 Bao Bei was a natural fit to be the staging area.

 {% contentImage "baoBei_4of5.jpg", "Close up shot of staff member packing groceries.
 They hold a plastic bag open with their right hand as they place a bunch of cilantro into the bag.
-The box they stand in front of reads "green onions." %}
+The box they stand in front of reads 'green onions'." %}

 **CT:** Are there things you’ve learned or have been surprised about through this experience of participating in Chinatown Cares?